 Congratulations to all our 2025 Super Lawyers honorees!

-Each “Lawyer of the Year” honor is awarded to just one lawyer per practice area and region, making this an extraordinary recognition of their talent and leadership.
+We’re proud to announce that in The Best Lawyers in America 2026 Edition: Each “Lawyer of the Year” honor is awarded to just one lawyer per practice area and region, making this an extraordinary recognition of their talent and leadership.
+In addition, several of our attorneys were also recognized in The Best Lawyers in America across multiple practice areas:

 We are honored to work alongside these exceptional attorneys and congratulate them on their well-deserved recognition.
 Please join us in celebrating their accomplishments!